kevinctofel/excellent_stream/src/posts/2025-mid-year-update.md

 I purchased plates / bowls and new kitchen utensils.
 Only 4 of each because... it's just me.

 I run my dishwasher once every 4 or 5 days.
 I do my laundry once a week.
 I hit the grocery store (a mile away) daily for dinner.
-There *might* be 1,000 sqaure feet of living space.
-But life is simple.
+I *might* have 1,000 square feet of living space, which is plenty.
+Life is simple.
 And I'm happy here.

 ## Work is... the same, mostly

 I'm still working at Wawa, which is 1.4 miles from the apartment.
 Not that much farther than the house was, which is 1.2 miles from Wawa.
 I'm consistently getting 32 hours a week, which means I should be eligible for benefits in October.
 My wife is graciously covering my healthcare until then.

 With a simpler, more solitary life, I do have more free time.
 Thankfully, I have a single article freelance gig in progress.

 I'll share more detail once that effort nears a conclusion.
 I couldn't pass it up because it pays almost two months rent.
 And it's on a topic that I enjoy researching.

 {% imagePlaceholder "./src/assets/images/blog/desk.jpeg", "My desk" %}